 I found my way back by memory, since there was no way I was getting a phone service to put the visitor center where we planned to park in the map.
 We did have a paper map but our camping spot wasn’t on it.
 I was glad we stopped there the previous day so that I was able to find it.
 Soon, we left the thick forest below us drove through a landscape of sparse trees and the most colorful wildflowers.
 At the visitor center, we found a parking spot and started up the trails.

-Only a short climb up a steep paved Skyline trail later, Mt Rainier offered us dreamy views of its snowy peak, mountain meadows, rock slides and it’s beautiful gardens.
-Blue, red, purple, yellow, pink and orange wildflowers grew everywhere around us and it was hard to remember that I was still on planet Earth.
-It looked like if we traveled to some fantasy world.
-The colors were vivid and alive, I could smell them, taste them and feel their touch on my skin.
+Only a short climb up a steep paved Skyline trail later, Mt Rainier offered us dreamy views of its snowy peak, mountain meadows, rock slides, and its beautiful gardens.
+Blue, red, purple, yellow, pink, and orange wildflowers grew everywhere around us and it was hard to remember that I was still on planet Earth.
+It looked as if we traveled to some fantasy world.
+The colors were vivid and alive, I could smell them, taste them, and feel their touch on my skin.

 We planned to do a nice 6-mile loop which the volunteer in the visitor center who recommended it to me the previous day described as “moderately strenuous” due to its elevation and, higher up, technicality.
 We needed to leave roughly by midday because we still had a couple hundred miles to drive to our next spot, so doing only six miles sounded like a good idea.